Applications (feincms3.applications)¶

 The outer application namespace is

-) and the instance namespace is defined by the application name (fromTYPES
+app_namein the same module asurlpatterns) and the instance namespace is defined by the application name (fromTYPES).

 Modules stay around as long as the Python (most of the time WSGI) process lives.
 Unloading modules is tricky and probably not worth it since the URLconf modules shouldn’t gobble up much memory.